ajitagupta/bridgingthesoftskillsgap/README.md

 * Get a hang of the project vocabulary to have a starting point for conversation with teammates

 That said, you are never going to find the perfect work environment so invest your energy into the betterment of the current one.
+On the rare occasion that there is no way out you should leave.